Filter blogs by:

 All of this has profound cost implications as well, and in the ongoing battle to ensure the revenues enabled by new services outweigh the costs of putting new service infrastructure in place, two main approaches have been used.

 The first approach is to implement traditional TV service delivery platforms that reside within the video provider’s facilities.
-The second is to adopt appliance-based solutions that utilise the same kinds of components as on-premises platforms but reside in outside hosting facilities (or a hybrid that combines premises-based and hosted systems).
+The second is to adopt appliance-based solutions that utilize the same kinds of components as on-premises platforms but reside in outside hosting facilities (or a hybrid that combines premises-based and hosted systems).

 There is now though the third approach too, as illustrated by our TV as a Service (TVaaS), which is to utilize a fully service-based, cloud-based TV service platform.